 Students are not eligible for staff benefits unless they are employed as staff in staff positions.
 Eligibility for benefits is determined by the applicable collective agreement or handbook.
 Students are eligible for the student health plan (in Vancouver, the AMS/GSS Health & Dental Plan; or, the Okanagan, the UBCSUO Health and Dental Plan.)

 Certain categories of student employment (including all CUPE 2278 positions, UAA, GAA, GRA) have vacation pay calculations included in their wage rate.
 Other student appointments (work study, summer career placement) receive 4% holiday pay in addition to the wage on each paycheque.

 If a student is sick on a day that he or she was scheduled to work, he/she can either make up the time (if possible and if their supervisor approves); otherwise, no hours are to be submitted for that day.
 If the student is paid monthly, those hours should be deducted from his/her pay via a time sheet to UBC Payroll.

 For unionized student positions, please refer to the collective agreement for sick time information.

 Statutory Holiday Pay

-If a student meets the eligibility requirements under the BC Employment Standards guidelines, then they are eligible to receive statutory holiday pay.
-Essentially, they must have been employed by UBC for 30 days before the statutory holiday and have worked or earned wages on 15 of the 30 days immediately before that statutory holiday.
-Most students will not meet the second requirement.
-However, if they do, it is the supervisor/department’s responsibility to report the statutory holiday hours to Payroll by indicating the hours on a timesheet.
+If a student meets the eligibility requirements under the BC Employment Standards Act, then they are eligible to receive statutory holiday pay.
+Essentially, they must have worked or earned wages on 15 of the 30 days immediately preceding the statutory holiday.
+Most students will not meet this requirement; if they do, it is the supervisor/department’s responsibility to report the statutory holiday hours to Payroll by indicating the hours on a timesheet.